Back to Knowledge Hub

 In the face of mounting pressure for companies to address their carbon footprint, the challenge of reducing Scope 3 emissions looms large.
 These emissions, often beyond a company’s immediate control or considered hard-to-abate, can slow down action.

 But the planet can’t wait.
-As highlighted by the concept of the time value of carbon1, carbon emissions released today have a greater impact on climate change compared to emissions released in the future.
-This concept stems from the fact that the Earth's climate system responds to changes gradually over time, leading to the accumulation of greenhouse gases in the atmosphere.
+As highlighted by the concept of the time value of carbon, carbon emissions released today have a greater impact on climate change compared to emissions released in the future.
+This concept stems from the fact that the Earth’s climate system responds to changes gradually over time, leading to the accumulation of greenhouse gases in the atmosphere.
 Consequently, the longer we delay action, the bigger the challenge becomes and the more difficult it becomes to mitigate the adverse effects of climate change.

-The more we delay action, the steeper the journey to 1.5 degrees becomes
+The more we delay action, the steeper the journey to 1.5 degrees becomes:

 Rather than succumbing to inaction, our new series on building your carbon procurement strategy will break down and provide recommendations for implementing climate strategies that align with the time value of carbon by strategically supporting projects in the voluntary carbon market (VCM).